rocksclusters/FingerPrint/README.md

     OK

+FingerPrint uses [distutils] (http://docs.python.org/2/library/distutils.html) hence it follows its standard procedure to build and install.
-FingerPrint uses distutils so you can also run the standrad distutils procedure to install FingerPrint on your system from source (we strongly discourag 'normal' user from using this method though).
-To install fingerprint in your system from source you can run:
+If you want to install FingerPrint on your system python path ('normal' user do not need this) you can run:

+    # python setup.py build
     # python setup.py install

 This will install FingerPrint within your Python environment.
 You might need writing